-Your brand is made up of your online and offline interactions, based on the words and actions you use.
-Despite that, 79% of Americans have not tried to manage information about themselves online, according to the survey.
+Keep in mind, your personal brand is made up of your online and offline interactions, based on the words and actions you use and the people you associate with.

 Your Reputation Is Already Out There